 • Intuitively, the gradient of f at any point tells which direction is the steepest from that point and how steep it is.
 So we change x in the opposite direction to lower the function value.

-Choice of the step
+Choice of the step: assume constant value

 If the step is too small, GDA can be slow.

 Choice of the step